» Go to news main

 “I believe that as women, our unique perspective and valuable contributions are essential for the advancement of technology,” says Bimpe.
 “It's not always an easy journey, and you may face challenges along the way.
 Remember that hard work, determination, and dedication will pay off, and your achievements will inspire future generations of women in technology.
 So, let's continue to break barriers and pave the way for future generations of women in computer science.”

-Bimpe Ayoola is one alumni who will keep pushing boundaries, challenging the norm, and paving the way for future professionals.
+Bimpe Ayoola is one student who will keep pushing boundaries, challenging the norm, and paving the way for future professionals.